horejsek/python-sqlpuzzle/README.markdown

 # sqlpuzzle

 Python library for ease of writing SQL queries.
-For now only for database MySQL.
+For now only for database MySQL & PostgreSQL.

 ## Requirements